 About 70 deaths and 350,000 injuries in UK homes are caused by faulty electrics and electrical equipment every year.
-Almost half of all domestic fires are caused by electricity.
+Over half of all accidental house fires are caused by electricity.

 As your landlord, we are required by law to ensure your home’s electrical installation and wiring are safe when you move in and that they are maintained in a safe condition throughout your tenancy.

 We test and inspect all the homes we manage (and any communal areas) at least once every five years and test and inspect properties before re-letting them to new tenants.
 We also ensure any appliances we supply are safe to use and are CE marked.